auberginehill/get-directory-size/README.md

         <th>:arrow_right:</th>
         <td style="padding:6px">
             <ul>
                 <li>Generates an HTML Directory Size Report and an adjacent CSV-file in a specified Report Path (<code>$ReportPath = "$env:temp"</code> at line 16), which is user-settable with the <code>-ReportPath</code> parameter.
+Skipped path names, if any, are reported in console.
 Also displays performance related information about the query process in console after the query has finished.
 In addition to that... </li>
             </ul>
         </td>
     </tr>